 You can install ppa-purge by using the following command.

 sudo apt-get install ppa-purge

 Now you can use it in the following manner to purge the PPA.

 sudo ppa-purge ppa:<ppa_name>

-Replace the “<ppa_name>” with correct PPA name.
+Replace the “<ppa_name>” with the correct PPA name.
 This is the same name that was used in the “add-apt-repository” command.

 This method will not delete a PPA from the source list.
 Instead, it will disable the PPA and downgrade the associate software.

 This is a quick guide to removing PPAs in Ubuntu.
 I hope you found it useful.
-If you have any questions or you are facing any problem with removing PPAs in Ubuntu, you can comment below.
+If you have any questions or you are facing any problems with removing PPAs in Ubuntu, you can comment below.
 I will be happy to guide you.
 And if you have found this post useful, please share this to help others.
 Have a great day!